Lucky 52: Lucky Cases (幸运箱)

 After playing "Lucky Classroom", the contestant could play this game despite he/she won or lost.
 There were 12 models, each carried a "lucky case" contained a gift worth between 1 and 500 Renminbi (between 1 and 300 Renminbi later).
 Then a number of cases would be eliminated, that number equals to number of correct answers of the contestant in "Lucky Classroom" (for example, the contestant who answered 4 questions correctly in "Lucky Classroom" could eliminates 4 lucky cases), but the cases contain the smallest and largest values would not be eliminated.
 The contestant would then choose one of the remaining cases, the gift in that case would be given to the audience in the studio.
-The sound effects of the US version of Deal or No Deal were used in this game.
+The sound effects from the American version of Deal or No Deal were used in this game.